flexport/inclusive-code/README.md

 #### Industry Term Exemption

 It occurs that some flagged terms are a part of deeply ingrained freight industry jargon.
 For example, the ‘Master Bill of Lading’ is a core document and data model in ocean freight, and a ‘Segregation Order’ is a consolidation document.
 In the freight forwarding context, ‘Segregation Order’ has a meaning to our users and partners that ‘Separation Order’ does not.
 Whether for compliance purposes or for clarity/adoption, it is sometimes necessary to preserve uses of these terms in the codebase.

+Portions of this page are reproduced from, or are modifications based on, work created and [shared by the Android Open Source Project](https://code.google.com/p/android/) and work created and [shared by Google](https://developers.google.com/readme/policies) and used according to terms described in the [Creative Commons 4.0 Attribution License](https://creativecommons.org/licenses/by/4.0/).